davidrhoden/davidrhoden-basic-netlify/notes/notes-dec-12-2024.md

 I don't think the American people got what they voted for.
 We're too smart to vote for that fascist pile of garbage again.
 We voted for Harris/Walz.
 We kept hearing there was "record turnout", and there's no way Trump, the dotard, could get that many people out, with his dwindling audiences and his frankly terrible performance.
 But money is a powerful tool, as is access to voting machines.
 I think Musk had something to do with it.

 And I'll probably never know.
 I'll just have to live with this.
-But Iwonder if a Democrat will ever be elected President again.
+But I wonder if a Democrat will ever be elected President again.

 O.k., that's enough about that.
 We were talking about _New Yorker_ covers, not alternate realities that probably exist only in my head.
 So here's another _New Yorker_ I need to bring to your attention.